fr0gger03/vsan-scaleio/vsan-scaleio-training-doc.md

     * Storage allocation and utilization?
     * How many physical arrays?
     * What is the storage refresh cycle, and when is the next refresh event?
-    * What is the storage OEM?
+    * What is the storage OEM?   * Planning for performance and capacity
+  * Tools and scenarios – how to build vSAN configs that work
+* 3:00 - 3:15 | Break
+* 3:15 - 4:00 | Winning Against Nutanix
+* 4:00 - 5:00 | CALL TO ACTION - Increasing the Pipeline
   * Next Steps (AE / CE / SE / TAM / etc)
-    * Gather the information above
+    * Gather the information above (from the "Planning" session)
+    * What is the server refresh cycle, and when is the next refresh event?
     * Identify possible opportunities for unsolicited proposal?
-    * Position vSAN / ScaleIO as part of server / storage refresh
+    * Position vSAN as part of server / storage refresh
     * Hold appropriate education sessions
     * Use appropriate tools for sizing a solution
-* Closing statements and assignments
-  * Assign exercise
-  * SurveyMonkey survey
+* 5:00 - whenever | Q&A... then Beer